fhollenbach/Pols627_2020/index.md

 __Supplementary Readings:__

+- Rasmussen, Magnus and Carl Henrik Knutsen.
+2020. "__Reforming to Survive: The Bolshevik Origins of Social Policies.__".
+Working Paper (on Google Drive)
 - Mangonnet, Jorge and Maria Victoria Murillo.
 2020. "__Protests of Abundance: Distributive Conflict Over Agricultural Rents During the Commodities Boom in Argentina, 2003–2013.__" Comparative Political Studies.
 Online First.
 - Rueda, David and Daniel Stegmueller.
 2015. "__The Externalities of Inequality: Fear of Crime and Preferences for Redistribution in Western Europe.__" American Journal of Political Science.
 60(2): 472-489.
 - Franko, William W. 2016. "__Political Context, Government Redistribution, and the Public’s Response to Growing Economic Inequality.__" Journal of Politics.
 78(4): 957-973.